Scrimba Backend Developer Path

 The Backend Developer Path

-ProNode, Express, SQL, TypeScript, auth and security basics, Git, deployment—Pro path for devs adding server skills.
+ProNode, Express, SQL, TypeScript, cybersecurity baselines, Git, deployment.
+Pro path for devs adding server skills.

-Skewed toward APIs and shipping, not abstract CS theory.
+Skewed toward shipping APIs, not abstract CS theory.

 | Module | Topics Covered | Why it matters in 2026 |